 Building Winning Teams

 As the company grows, our headcount has continued to increase over the years.
-In 2013, we hired 410 talented new people, giving us a total of 8,981 employees working together to help Adaro Energy create maximum sustainable value from Indonesian coal.
+By the end of 2014, Adaro Energy and its subsidiaries had a total of 9,294 employees working together to help create maximum sustainable value from Indonesian coal.

 Training for the Future

 Our management has also given the HR team a mandate to develop future leaders of the company through the Adaro Institute in Jakarta, which opened its doors in 2011.
 Training and education are conducted regularly at the institute (for details see here).

 With a mission to develop talented people and produce high-calibre professionals and leaders, the institute has become the center of employee development programs, which include basic competency development and leadership and managerial competency development.

 Protect the company’s assets from fraud, theft, and unauthorized use.
 Prioritize the company’s interest above the individual interest.
 Only provide factual data and information.

 Compete fairly and ethically by building competence and delivering the best performance.
 Support subordinates’ growth by giving equal opportunity.
 Appraise subordinates’ performance objectively.